John Wilcock: Underground press

 While at the Village Voice, he founded The Traveler’s Directory, a hospitality exchange service for offering free homestays.
 The Traveler’s Directory was published from 1960 to 1984, under various editors.

-While coordinating the 200 papers of the Underground Press Syndicate, he guest-edited "underground" papers in London, Los Angeles, and Tokyo, returning to New York to publish his own underground tabloid, Other Scenes.
+While coordinating the 200 papers of the Underground Press Syndicate, established in 1966, he guest-edited "underground" papers in London, Los Angeles, and Tokyo; returning to New York to publish his own underground tabloid, Other Scenes.